pratik9333/The-Social-Coders-Network/README.md

 ## Running Tests

-To run the test suite, first install the dependencies, create .env file and copy contents from docker/test.env file then run `npm test`:
+To run the test suite, first install the dependencies, then run `npm test`:

 ```console
 $ npm install